 As shown above, performing a full backup daily requires the most amount of space, and will also take the most amount of time.
 However, more total copies of data are available, and fewer pieces of media are required to perform a restore operation.
 As a result, implementing this backup policy has a higher tolerance to disasters, and provides the least time to restore, since any piece of data required will be located on at most one backup set.

-As an alternative, performing a full backup weekly, coupled with running incremental backups daily will deliver the shortest backup time during weekdays and use the least amount of storage space.
-However, there are fewer copies of data available and restore time is the longest, since it may be required to utilize six sets of media to recover the information needed.
-If data is needed from data backed up on Wednesday, the Sunday full backup, plus the Monday, Tuesday and Wednesday incremental media sets are required.
+As an alternative, performing a full backup weekly, coupled with running incremental backups daily, will deliver the shortest backup time during weekdays and use the least amount of storage space.
+However, there are fewer copies of data available and restore time is the longest, since an organization may need to use six sets of media to recover the necessary information.
+If data is needed from data backed up on Wednesday, the Sunday full backup, plus the Monday, Tuesday and Wednesday incremental media sets, are required.
 This can dramatically increase recovery times, and requires that each media set work properly; a failure in one backup set can impact the entire restoration.

 Running a weekly full backup plus daily differential backups delivers results in between the other alternatives.
 Namely, more backup media sets are required to restore than with a daily full policy, although less than with a daily incremental policy.
-Also, the restore time is less than using daily Incrementals, and more than daily fulls.
+Also, the restore time is less than using daily incremental backups, and more than daily full backups.
 In order to restore data from a particular day, at most two media sets are required, diminishing the time needed to recover and the potential for problems with an unreadable backup set.

 For organizations with small data sets, running a daily full backup provides a high level of protection without much additional storage space costs.
-Larger organizations or those with more data find that running a weekly full Backup, coupled with either daily incrementals or differentials provides a better option.
-Using differentials provides a higher level of data protection with less restore time for most scenarios with a small increase in storage capacity.
+Larger organizations or those with more data or server volume find that running a weekly full backup, coupled with either daily incremental backups or differential backups, provides a better option.
+Using differentials provides a higher level of data protection with less restore time for most scenarios and a small increase in storage capacity.
 For this reason, using a strategy of weekly full backups with daily differential backups is a good option for many organizations.

-When deciding which type of backup strategy to use the question is not what type of backup to use, but when to use each, and how these options should be combined with testing to meet the overall business cost, performance and availability goals.
+When deciding which type of backup strategy to use, the question is when to use each, and how these options should be combined with testing to meet the overall business cost, performance and availability goals.